 Bridges provide variety when it comes to experience and overall strength of the song.
 Also, it provides a smooth connection within the song itself.
 Therefore, it is important to consider the bridge as a vital part of your song.

+When asking yourself, “What is a bridge in a song?” examples really help to shed some light.
 You can find a bridge in the majority of popular songs.
 Many songwriters apply them to create striking yet engaging songs.
 So, let’s have a look at some of the instances where the bridge has been used in a popular song.

-Bridges are also popular in many hip hop hit songs, and “In Da Club” by 50 Cent is one of them.
+Firstly, Bridges are also popular in many hip hop hit songs, and “In Da Club” by 50 Cent is one of them.
 To note this, forward the song to 2:25 where the song switches from a high energy level to a slow and punchy flow to create variation.
 In this case, there is the use of the French orchestral horn to switch back to the original intensity.

 This song by Britney Spears is a perfect example of how a bridge can work well within a song.
 That said, you will find the bridge after the 2nd chorus.
 The bridge extends to a point where it is broken down into spoken word.
 Thereafter, the song shifts keys to a single step up, and then switches to pre-chorus.
 This results in a balance of tension and release through a higher key, and a fascinating gospel-style choir.